Chapter 9

 “She used to give us candy every time she came to town.
 And I’m talking, like, 3 for each.
 She was way richer than grandma Tootsie, here.
 This one time, she gave my older brother a drone for his birthday.”
 A girl in bright pink said, her cheeks raised and rosy, much like her strawberry blonde hair which was cut like a mushroom.

-“Did she ever talk to you all, or was it just exchange of candy and ‘thankyous’?”
+“Did she ever really talk to you all, or was it just exchange of candy and ‘thankyous’?”
 Asher asked.

 “Most of it was just exchange of candy, but this one time, she did ask us what we all wanted for Christmas.
 And she got all of those things, mostly atleast, she forgot my American Doll; but yeah.
 She was really nice.”
 The girl Asher had pulled aside said.